RAF Heathfield

 Royal Air Force Heathfield, or more commonly RAF Heathfield, sometimes known as RAF Ayr/Heathfield due to its proximity to Glasgow Prestwick Airport, which was also used by military flights, is a former Royal Air Force station.
+The airfield was situated 0.75 mile from the coastline, on the periphery of the towns of Prestwick and Ayr, and is located 4 mile away from the town and port of Troon.

-It opened in April 1941 as an airbase for day and night fighter squadrons.
-In September 1944 it transferred to Fleet Air Arm control and commissioned as HMS Wagtail.
-The Royal Navy paid off the airbase in March 1946 and it was reduced to care and maintenance.
+It opened in April 1941 as an airbase for Royal Air Force day and night fighter squadrons.
+In September 1944 it was transferred to the Royal Navy.
+Known as Royal Naval Air Station Ayr (RNAS Ayr) and was commissioned as HMS Wagtail.
+It was 'paid off' in March 1946 and reduced to care and maintenance.
 The United States Air Force used it for storage between 1951 and 1957.

 Like many other wartime airfields, its runways were of the triangular layout.

 History

 Royal Air Force use

 The following units were posted here at some point: